Lady A (singer): Name conflict

-On June 12, 2020, during the George Floyd protests, the pop country music group Lady Antebellum shortened its name to its nickname "Lady A" in an attempt to blunt the name's association to the Antebellum South, including the glorification of the Civil War and slavery.
+On June 12, 2020, during the George Floyd protests, the country music group Lady Antebellum shortened its name to their nickname "Lady A" in an attempt to blunt the name's association to the Antebellum South, including the glorification of the Civil War and slavery.
 The next day, it was widely reported that the name had already been in use for more than 20 years by Anita White.
 The band members publicly admitted ignorance of any prior use, both when they had arbitrarily chosen the first name and again with this one, which White called "pure privilege".
 As reported by American Songwriter and Rolling Stone, White described the band's token acknowledgement of racism while blithely appropriating an African American artist's name: "They're using the name because of a Black Lives Matter incident that, for them, is just a moment in time.
 If it mattered, it would have mattered to them before.
 It shouldn't have taken George Floyd to die for them to realize that their name had a slave reference to it.
 It's an opportunity for them to pretend they're not racist".
 A veteran music industry lawyer observed that such name clashes are uncommon due to the existence of the Internet.

 The band members contacted White the next week to apologize for inadvertently appropriating her name without any research, saying that the Black Lives Matter movement had inspired them to a collaborative attitude.
 However, they also expressed their intention to move forward with the Lady A name despite White's concern that simultaneous ownership of the trademark would be detrimental to her career.
 Initially enthusiastic, forgiving, and hopeful, she said "We talked about attempting to co-exist but didn't discuss what that would look like" reportedly because the band members would not directly respond to that explicit question three times during the conversation or in two contract drafts.
 Shocked upon receipt of the band's contract draft later that day, she said "Their camp is trying to erase me ... and I no longer trust them".
 She soon submitted a counteroffer that either the band would be renamed, or that her act would be renamed for a $5 million fee plus a $5 million donation to be split between Seattle charities, a nationwide legal defense fund for independent artists, and Black Lives Matter.